 Even on short outings on groomed trails you should carry a backpack with everything you need in case of emergency: repair kit, first-aid kit, food, drink and extra clothing.

 Both items will come in handy if you run into trouble or get lost.
 Also, have the phone number of your next of kin with you.

-Most snack bars at ski centres do not accept credit cards or Interac.
+Some snack bars at ski centres do not accept credit cards or Interac.

 Don’t ski or snowshoe alone